 Nearly two out of every three residential home loans made in today’s marketplace is a conforming one.
 This type of volume also contributes to lower interest rates for conforming loans compared to non-conforming ones.
 Conforming loans can be used to finance a primary residence, second home or investment property.

 Each October, the Federal Housing Finance Agency, or FHFA, reviews the national median home price and compares it to October of the previous year.
-From October 2018 to October 2019, home values increased by approximately 5.38%.
-This is the percentage increase that determines the new conforming loan limits for 2020.
+From October 2021 to October 2022, home values went up and this increase is what determines the new 2023 conforming loan limits.

 In certain areas of the country where the median home values are much higher than in other parts of the United States, “high balance” conforming loan limits apply.
-High balance loans are still part of the conforming landscape and can be sold in the secondary markets.
+High-balance loans are still part of the conforming landscape and can be sold on the secondary markets.
 As long as the high balance loan is approved using Fannie or Freddie guidelines, the loan is eligible for sale.
-High balance loans will have slightly higher interest rates compared to standard conforming loans but still a bit lower than what jumbo loans will offer.
-High balance loan limits vary by geography but can be as high as $765,000 for a single-family residence.
-Duplex, triplex and fourplex limits will be $980,325, $1,184,925 and $1,472,550 respectively.

 In the instance of a multi-unit property, the borrower must occupy one of the units as a primary residence.
 VA loan limits with zero down follow the conforming limits and we can expect the VA maximum loan to match the conforming limit.
-USDA does not have an explicit loan limit but instead base a loan amount on the location of the home and household income of all occupying the property over the age of 18.
+USDA does not have an explicit loan limit but instead bases the loan amount on the location of the home and household income of all occupying the property over the age of 18.
 USDA loans can only be used in areas deemed as “rural.”
-These new limits will take effect as of January 1, 2020.
+These new limits will take effect as of January 1, 2023.

 Some borrowers will seek to avoid high balance or jumbo loan amounts due to the slightly higher interest rates.
 This can be accomplished simply by putting more money down to get the loan amount to the desired level.
 Or, they can take out two mortgages instead of one, leaving the first mortgage at a lower loan amount and meeting the conforming limits.